zshan-dev/TechWebsite/README.md

 The website is user-friendly and intuitive.
 Users are encouraged to explore different sections to learn more about the company and its innovative tech products.
 There is no specific set of instructions; users can freely explore the website.

 ## Credits and Acknowledgements
 Inspiration for this website was drawn from various sources, including a tutorial by [Brian Design](https://www.youtube.com/watch?v=FazgJVnrVuI&ab_channel=BrianDesign).
-Additional knowledge was gained from various YouTubers and webpages to integrate specific features such as the dropdown button and slider in various plaecs in the website.
+Additional knowledge was gained from various YouTubers and webpages to integrate specific features such as the dropdown button and slider.

 ## Contact Information
 For further inquiries or support, please feel free to reach out via email: [1bombaywazee@hdsb.ca](mailto:1bombaywazee@hdsb.ca)